 David Kessler: I have completed a year long Certified Grief Educator certificate program designed by this world-renowned grief expert.
 I am committed to providing the highest level of grief support through education, experience, and insights into the often unacknowledged rocky terrain of loss.
 I bring David’s unique methodology, tools, and decades of experience to help people navigate the challenges of grief.

-Norman Wright Institute of Grief, Crisis and Trauma Counseling: I have earned a Grief, Crisis & Trauma Self-Study Certificate, and have had numerous 1:1 calls with Dr. Wright to discuss course content.
-The course materials offered in this comprehensive program have further enhanced my education, so I can minister to others during a time of grief, crisis and trauma.
+Norman Wright Institute of Grief, Crisis and Trauma Counseling: I have earned a Grief, Crisis & Trauma Self-Study Certificate, working personally with Dr. Wright to discuss and review course content.
+He is the author of over 70 books and has developed curriculum in loss, crisis and trauma as well as community wide grief recovery seminars.
+The course materials offered in this comprehensive self-study program have further enhanced my education, so I can minister to others in the midst of their own grief, crisis and trauma.

-National Association of Productivity and Organizing Professionals: I am a Golden Circle member, which is an award given to recognize members who have attained an elevated level of experience.
-I'm grateful to have been a panel presenter for the 2019 NAPO Conference in Ft.
-Worth, TX.
-As an active member of NAPO-NNJ, I volunteer for local events and have offered training to our Chapter.
+National Association of Productivity and Organizing Professionals: I was a member of NAPO for over 10 years, and also a part of the Golden Circle (this award is given in recognition of those who attained an elevated level of experience.)
+I'm grateful to have been a panel presenter for the NAPO Conference in Ft.
+Worth, as well as to the Professional Organizers of Canada (POC) 2019 Conference.
+As a member of NAPO-NNJ, I participated in monthly meetings, volunteered for local events and offered educational training to our Chapter members.

 Institute for Challenging Disorganization: I was a 7 year member of this incredible community of professionals, taking over 95 classes and attending 5 annual conferences.
 I was provided education, research and strategies by experts in the field, which continues to benefit my clients who are affected by chronic disorganization and brain-based challenges.